Legal

 - Contractual necessity — where processing is necessary to perform a contract with you

-5. How Long We Keep Your Data
+5. How Long I Keep Your Data

 You may request deletion of your data at any time.
 See Section 8 for your rights.

-We use appropriate technical and organisational measures to protect your personal data against unauthorised access, alteration, disclosure, or destruction.
+I use appropriate technical and organisational measures to protect your personal data against unauthorised access, alteration, disclosure, or destruction.
 These include:

 - HTTPS encryption on all web traffic